Mentoring our young chefs

 When you become a mentor, it is expected that you will:

-Commit to 2-4 meetings between the mentor, and the HTBAC student per year.
+• Commit to regular, ongoing meetings with your mentee.
 The format of the meeting can be decided between the mentor and student, whether they take place online, over the phone or in person.

 Eligibility of mentors